 Bruck Teshome holds degrees from Addis Ababa University (LLB), Hebrew University (LLM, International Law with a focus on International Trade) and University of Essex (LLM, International Human Rights Law).
 He has worked as a diplomat, taught law, and was a guest researcher for the Hebrew University in Jerusalem on the topic of periodic reporting to UN Human Rights Treaty Monitoring Bodies.
 He has held a variety of posts in the voluntary sector in the UK and Ethiopia and currently works as a consultant.

 His interest is on the nexus of international business and trade and the discourse of rights – international as well as constitutional.
 He has written on the policies of economic development with a focus on the horn of Africa and consults international investors and businesses on the topic of investment and development in the same region.

-Prior to joining Just Fair in June 2016, Koldo conducted research and policy analysis for Amnesty International on the human rights to health and housing in Spain (2014-2017).
-Previously, Koldo had been the co-coordinator of a European project on the prevention of homophobic bullying in schools, “Rainbow Has” (2013-2014), and worked as the Chief of Staff of the Human Rights Commissioner of the Parliament of the Basque Country, Spain (2011-2013).
+Previously, Koldo had been the coordinator of “Rainbow Has”, a European project on the prevention of homophobic bullying in schools (2013-2014), and worked as the Chief of Staff of Ararteko, the Human Rights Commissioner of the Parliament of the Basque Country, Spain (2011-2013).

-Koldo holds a PhD in European and International Studies from King’s College London, a Fulbright MA in International Studies from the University of Denver, a MA in Theory and Practice of Human Rights from University of Essex and a LLB in International and European Law from the University of the Basque Country.
-Koldo has taught modules and seminars on International Human Rights Law, International Relations and European Politics.
+Koldo holds a PhD in European and International Studies from King’s College London, a Fulbright MA in International Studies from the University of Denver, a MA in Theory and Practice of Human Rights from University of Essex, and a LLB in International and European Law from the University of the Basque Country.